Arabian leopard: Distribution and habitat

 The geographic range of the Arabian leopard is poorly understood but generally considered to be limited to the Arabian Peninsula, including Egypt's Sinai Peninsula.
 It lives in mountainous uplands and hilly steppes, but seldom moves to open plains, desert or coastal lowlands.
-It prefers well-vegetated terrain that is difficult for humans to reach.
 Since the late 1990s, leopards were not recorded in Egypt.
 One individual was killed in the Elba Protected Area in 2014.

-Modeling suggests that the species accumulated genetic and phenotypic differences from its conspecifics at a series of glacial maxima during the last glacial period in a Yemen refugium, from where it expanded elsewhere in the Holocene warming following the expansion of suitable landscape types.
-As humans expanded as well, they eventually restricted the source populations of the leopard to an area intersecting eastern Yemen and western Oman today.

 Until the late 1960s, the Arabian leopard was widely distributed in the mountains along both the coasts of the Red Sea and Arabian Sea.
 In Saudi Arabia, leopard habitat is estimated to have decreased by around 90% since the beginning of the 19th century.
 Of 19 reports obtained from informants between 1998 and 2003, only four are confirmed including sightings in one location in the Hijaz Mountains and three locations in the Asir Mountains, with the most recent record in 2002 south of Biljurashi.
 No leopard was recorded during a camera trapping survey conducted from 2002 to 2003.
 Although the leopard is officially protected in the country, its remaining range is not encompassed by protected areas.

 In the United Arab Emirates, the Arabian leopard was first sighted in 1949 by Wilfred Thesiger in Jebel Hafeet.
 The exact status of the leopard in the country is unclear.
 It is either extinct or very rare in the eastern region, with occasional sightings being reported in places like Wadi Wurayah.
-Before the end of the 20th century, sightings were reported in the areas of Jebel Hafeet and Al Hajar Mountains.
+Before the end of the 20th century, sightings were reported in the areas of Jebel Hafeet and Al-Hajar Mountains.